LogoLogo

 3. Click Add.

-Your new store displays in the list of existing stores on the Resources page
+Your new data store displays in the list of existing stores on the Resources page

-To ensure your new store is set up correctly, click on it to expand it and display the Topics section.
-From here you can view the list of store entities.
+To ensure your new data store is set up correctly, click on it to expand it and display the Topics section.
+From here you can view the list of data store entities.

 In the list of topics, find the topic you want and click on it.
 Then click Print to see the messages coming in to this topic in real time, as in the example below.